scsper/1000-books-everyone-must-read/2016-challies-reading-challenge.md

 - [ ] The National Book award winner

 # The Avid Reader
-- [ ] A book written by a Puritan [in progress - Freedom of the Will by Jonathan Edwards - Scott]
+- [ ] A book written by a Puritan [Freedom of the Will by Jonathan Edwards - Scott in progress]
 - [ ] A book recommended by a family member
 - [ ] A book by or about a missionary
 - [ ] A novel that won the Pulitzer Prize